SoloBDev/yaya_wallet_code_test/OVER_ALL.md

 **Q: How do you handle API rate limiting?**
 **A:** Implemented allowed limits array, request timeouts, and retry logic with exponential backoff.

-**Q: What about real-time updates?**
-**A:** Current implementation uses polling.
-For real-time, we could add WebSocket support or Server-Sent Events.

 ---

 ## 🏆 **Project Achievements**